Tulsa Area Holiday Gifts and Donations Listing

 *The Center will host a holiday market on Saturday, November 23, 9 a.m.-2 p.m.
 There will also be a Wish Tree at this event.
 Learn more here.

-The non-profit Christian Ministers Alliance provides holiday food baskets for families from 60 Tulsa Public Schools and eight Union Schools.
-Christmas baskets will be distributed on Tues., December 18, beginning at 6 p.m., at the Booker T. Washington Historical Building, 1631 E. woodrow St. in Tulsa.
+The non-profit Christian Ministers Alliance provides holiday food baskets for families from 60 Tulsa Public Schools, eight Union Schools, Bixby Schools and Low Income Families.
+Christmas baskets will be distributed on Friday, December 20, beginning at 6 p.m., at the Booker T. Washington Historical Building, 1631 E. Woodrow St. in Tulsa.

 To donate food, cash or toys, contact Rev. W.R.
 Casey at 918.951.7407.